 While thousands renounced their Dutch nationality in order to become naturalised Kiwis, some came to regard naturalisation as a form of second-class citizenship.
 Residency in another country for more than six years, or any criticism of the Queen of England, could have seen their nationality stripped from them.
 Protests about these restrictions led to a change in the law by 1960.
 By 1970 only about a quarter of the Dutch-born migrant population had transferred their allegiance to their adopted country.
 Yet two-thirds of the Dutch who came here have stayed.

 The 1950s Dutch migrants have been called a ‘lost generation’, scarred by the disruptions and trauma of economic depression and military occupation in the Netherlands.
 On reaching their adopted country, many kept their heads down and suppressed their heritage.
 Some believe their experiences made them assimilate too well.

 But as the wave of 1950s migrants aged and became more affluent, they often reclaimed their cultural origins.
-The 1992 Tasman year celebrations sparked interest.
+The 1992 Tasman anniversary celebrations sparked interest.
 Some chose to recreate their childhoods in distinctively Dutch retirement villages like Ons Dorp in Henderson, Auckland.
 Others returned to the Netherlands.

 Speaking Dutch is increasingly seen as the key to keeping the culture alive.
 Since the 1990s there have been efforts to establish Dutch language schools.
-Broadcasts from Echo Radio, the Christchurch-based network, and satellite radio from the Netherlands, also play a role.
+Broadcasts from Echo Radio, a Christchurch-based network, and satellite radio from the Netherlands, also play a role.